Lachine Canal: History

 Although this switch did not initially affect the Lachine Canal region in a negative manner, factories were no longer dependent on the canal as an energy source.
 Industries now had the option of building further and further away from the canal itself, which was also helped by the development of a railway system throughout Montreal's industrial region.

 However, while the Lachine Canal proved an enormous boon for Montreal and the Province of Quebec, time would show that for Canada's Maritime Provinces, it was the first major nail in that region's economic coffin.

 The first enlargements took place between 1843 and 1848, under the supervision of Alfred Barrett.
 Five new locks, each 61 m long, 13.5 m wide and 2.7 m deep replaced the original seven locks.
 A second enlargement of the canal took place between 1873 and 1885, at which time the locks were lengthened to 82 m and deepened to 4.3 m.

 The main reason for the second enlargement came from complaints from industrialists who wanted more power generated from the canal.
 They complained about the speed of the current being too slow.
 The second enlargement was meant to fix these problems.

 Soon after the opening of the Lachine Canal in 1825, many of Montreal's merchants convinced the city's government to set up a harbour commission.
 One of the presidents of the harbour commission was John Young.
 Under Young's orders the canal was deepened so that the canal would be able to have bigger boats pass through.

 Railway transportation proved to be very important for Montreal.
 The Grand Trunk Railway had its workshop in Point.
 St. Charles.
 This proved to be very important for the Lachine Canal because its workshop in Point St. Charles provided a link to the Atlantic during the winter months.
 It was the door to the rest of the Grand Trunk railway line that went from Toronto to Maine.
 Because the Lachine Canal was the link between the ocean and the interior of Canada and America, it was a major centre for transportation.

 The canal continued to operate successfully until around 1950, but then, surrounded by the industrial developments which it helped to create, it could not be expanded further to cope with the continuing increase in vessel size.
 The canal became obsolete in 1959, being replaced by the St. Lawrence Seaway, which opened that year.
 The canal was finally closed to shipping in 1970.
 The opening of the Seaway and the decline of shipping on the canal led to the devastation of the neighbourhoods that lined the canal in Montreal's Le Sud-Ouest borough due to shifting patterns of industrial development and shipping.

-The lower section of the Lachine canal was entirely filled in between 1965 and 1967 and closed to commercial navigation in 1970 (reopened to boating in 2002).
+The lower section of the Lachine canal was entirely filled in between 1965 and 1967 and closed to commercial navigation in 1970 and reopened to pleasure craft in 2002.